CARTAvis/carta-controller/docs/src/installation.rst

 .. note::

-    The ``casacore-data`` package is recommended by the backend package, but installing it is optional.
+    The ``casacore-data`` package is recommended by the Ubuntu backend package, but installing it is optional.
 The packages in our PPA should be compatible both with the ``casacore-data`` package in the core Ubuntu repositories and with the package provided by the `Kern PPAs <https://launchpad.net/~kernsuite>`_.
 You may also wish to manage the required data files without using a package.

 To install the backend on a different host system, or to install a custom version, you can build it from source from the `backend repository <https://github.com/CARTAvis/carta-backend/>`_ on GitHub.